-Dr. Yang has been working in Bioinformatics since 2001, primarily in the areas of Mass Spectrometry-based Proteomics and Metabolomics.
-Before she joined NIST, she developed DBParser software package for high-throughput Shotgun Proteomics data analysis at NIH in 2003.
-At NIST, she developed a distance-based clustering algorithm for creating consensus spectra for the NIST Tandem Mass Spectral Library of small molecules and peptides.
-She also developed peak annotation and other quality control tools for library examination.
-She created the first high resolution Tandem Mass Spectral Library of single protein digests such as HSA, and IgG etc.
+Dr. Yang has been working in bioinformatics since 2001, primarily in the areas of mass spectrometry-based metabolomics and proteomics.
+Before she joined NIST, she developed the DBParser software package for high-throughput shotgun proteomics data analysis at NIH in 2003.
+At NIST, she developed numerous algorithms and software programs for building the NIST Tandem Mass Spectral Library of small molecules and peptides.
+She developed various quality control tools for library examination.
+She also created the first high-resolution Tandem Mass Spectral Library of single protein digests of HSA.

 Extending a Tandem Mass Spectral Library to Include MS2 Spectra of Fragment Ions Produced In-Source and MSn Spectra (also featured in "Women in Mass Spectrometry")

 Quality Control for Building Libraries from Electrospray Ionization Tandem Mass Spectra

 American Society for Mass Spectrometry (member Since 2007)

 Session Chair for "Informatics: Metabolomics" (ASMS meeting 2018)

 Organizer and co-presider for the workshop "Compound Identification by Mass Spectral Library Searching" (ASMS meeting 2020)

 Chair, Social Activity committee for ACS Division of Analytical Chemistry, 2020

 Gears of Government Awards for distinguished contribution for building the NIST Tandem Mass Spectral Library, 2020.